johndimm/WhatLooksGood/README.md

 ## Restaurants serve dishes

 We now have a set of core dish names along with their photos and restaurants.
 We could make a search interface.
-But that is likely to be frustratingly sparse.
+But the search space is likely to be frustratingly sparse.
 Many reasonable queries would give a null response.

-Can we provide interesting links so you don't miss searching?
+Restaurant search is provided already by yelp.
+In this UI, we want, we want to suggest connections rather than requiring you to find them.

+Two obvious lists:

-For a dish, it's clear that we want to show all the photos of the dish taken at various restaurants.
-You can click on a restaurant to switch to the restaurant view, where the photos are of all dishes offered at the restaurant (at least the ones that have been photographed and nicely captioned).
-But it will be easy to get stuck in a rut.
-We need something more, some way of changing the subject without starting a new session.
-We need related restaurants and related dishes.
+  - For a dish, it's clear we want to show all the photos of the dish taken at various restaurants.

+  - For a restaurant, it's clear we want to show all the dishs available at that restaurant.

+Beyond these, we need some way to move directly from one restaurant to another related restaurant.
+Same for dishes.

 ## Recommendations